gakaika/La-Pizza-App/README.md

 # La Pizza App

 A pizza and subs restaurant online ordering application wherein customers can view the menu and prices, add items in their cart, and place orders intended for pickup and payment later.
-Following this, the restaurant staff or owner can view all active orders in the adminstrator interface and update the status accordingly.
+Following this, the restaurant staff or owner can view all active orders in the administrator interface and update the status accordingly.

 This web application is built with **Django** in Python and **Javascript**.